Georgia’s Information Technology Excellence

 States are judged every two years by the Center for Digital Government, a national research and advisory institute focused on information technology policies and best practices in state and local governments.
 Over the last nearly 25 years, the center has evaluated states' use of technology to improve service delivery, increase capacity, streamline operations, and reach policy goals.
 Each state is then assigned a letter grade based on quantifiable results.

 Georgia's A marks its second consecutive top score going back to the 2018 survey.
 The state earned an A- in 2016.
-Georgia shares the A status this year with only four other states: Michigan, Missouri, Ohio, and Utah.
+Georgia shared the A status in 2020 with only four other states: Michigan, Missouri, Ohio, and Utah.
 That is select company to be in.
 It reinforces Georgia's status as one of the nation's leading states in the use of technology to serve its citizens and improve government efficiency.

 The category of Leadership gauges a state's technology strategy on consistency and support of the governor’s priorities, as well as effectiveness of collaboration with agencies on programs, planning, and policies.

 Georgia Boasts Recognition in National Association of State Chief Information Officers Information Technology Awards